 Electric field lines due to a single positive charge

-Electric Field lines are outward from a single positive charge.
-It is assumed that the field lines start from this positive charge will end at the infinite.
+- Electric Field lines are outward from a single positive charge.

-Electric field lines due a single negative charge
+Electric field lines due to a single negative charge

 Electric field lines for an electric dipole

-Above figure shows the electric field lines for an electric dipole.
-As usual, electric field lines start from positive charge and end at negative charge.
+- Electric field lines start from the positive charge and end at the negative charge.

 Electric field lines for two positive charge

-In this case, electric field lines are outward for both charges.
-There will be no field lines at the middle of the line joining the charges.
-Because at that point the net electric field is zero.
+- There are no field lines in the middle of the line joining the charges.
+Hence the net electric field at that point is zero.

 Drawing of Electric field lines due to two negative charge